itflow-org/itflow/README.md

 - On top of the technical day to day, you also have to take care of the financial side of the business - consistent pricing, quotes/invoicing, and accounting.

 ### The Solution: ITFlow
-- ITFlow consolidates common MSP needs (documentation, ticketing, and accounting) into one system
+- ITFlow consolidates common MSP needs (IT Documentation, ticketing and billing) into one system

 ### In Beta
 * This project is in beta with many ongoing changes.
 Updates may unintentionally introduce bugs/security issues.